hzdg/urllite.js/README.md

 console.log(url.host);  // => "example.com"
 ```

-All URL methods (other than `toString()`) are available as extensions.
-In node,
+All URL methods are available as extensions.
+In node, all extensions are
-all extensions are available by default.
-For the browser, you can require
+available by default.
+For the browser, you can require extensions selectively
-extensions selectively and create custom builds with only the extensions you
+and create custom builds with only the extensions you need.
-need.

 ### `resolve()`